-15. Tomatoes were actually originated in Mexico!
+15. Tomatoes actually originated in Mexico!
 This edible berry, often associated with Italian cuisine, was brought from Mexico to Europe in 1519 by Cortez, a Spanish explorer.

 16. Tamales are more than 8,000 years old.
 These delicious wrapped treats originated in n Mesoamerica as early as 8000 to 5000 BC.
 They were also considered sacred by the Aztec and Maya civilizations, and dubbed “food of the gods”.

 17. Fajitas are not entirely Mexican dishes!
 They’re actually a Tex-Mex delicacy, which means a fusion between American (Texan) and Mexican cuisine.